Test Drive: Ferrari Racing Legends: Development

-Slightly Mad Studios begun development of this latest Test Drive game just after finishing Shift 2: Unleashed.
-Ferrari Racing Legends uses the same engine developed by Slightly Mad Studios which was used in the studio's previous project, Shift 2.
-Racing Legends cycles through around 50 of the Italian manufacturer’s racecars and production models, and includes rally, Formula One and GT racing modes.
-"This was probably the hardest part of the process", Peter Banks, a marketing director for Atari, said in an interview: "We tried to strike a balance.
-Classic and modern, well-known and more obscure.
-Basically, our producers and the folks at Ferrari just sat down with the vehicle list and pulled out their favorite cars, as well as some that we felt hadn’t been fully explored in the genre to date".
+Slightly Mad Studios begun development of the game just after finishing Shift 2: Unleashed.
+Ferrari Racing Legends uses the same engine used in Slightly Mad's other titles, and cycles through around 50 of the Italian manufacturer's racecars and production models, and includes rally, Formula One and GT racing modes.
+The game was announced by franchise owners Atari in February 2012 as a collaboration between Atari, Rombax Games, Slightly Mad Studios, Bigben Interactive, and Avalanche, where each company handled one portion of the title.
+Rombax handled publication of the title, Avalanche secured the Ferrari license and co-produced the game, and Bigben secured physical distribution in France, Belgium, Netherlands, Germany, Portugal, and Scandinavian territories.

+Atari managing director Peter Banks described the collaboration positively, stating that the "producers and the folks at Ferrari just sat down with the vehicle list and pulled out their favorite cars, as well as some that we felt hadn't been fully explored in the genre to date".
 About the game, Jim Wilson, CEO of Atari, said that “Test Drive: Ferrari Racing Legends is a landmark chapter of the iconic Test Drive saga,[...], Ferrari has been an essential partner throughout the history of the Test Drive franchise, and the opportunity to celebrate the unrivaled Ferrari Racing Team and the legendary Ferrari brand promises a one of a kind experience for all driving enthusiasts".
 Alain Falc, CEO of BigBen Interactive, commented that "we're really excited in distributing this 20th Test Drive title with such a great brand featured in the game as Ferrari.
 The history of the brand is well represented in this simulation with more than 50 mythic vehicles, 36 tracks and with more than 100 different events to achieve.
 Slightly Mad Studios has done a really good job on the development and all gamers will be quite surprised with this beautiful title.
 A praise to Ferrari and the Test Drive license".
-His company distributed the game in France, Belgium, The Netherlands, Germany, Portugal and the Scandinavian Countries.

 Unlike the previous game, Test Drive Unlimited 2, the Ferrari-only edition is track-based and not an open world game.
 Suzy Wallace, producer at Slightly Mad Studios, when asked if the game will be released on other platforms rather than PC, PlayStation 3 and Xbox 360, commented that "not at this time".